michael-mueller-git/Python-Funscript-Editor/docs/app/docs/README.md

 # Python Funscript Editor

-A Python program that use Computer Vision to predict the funscript actions.
-Most of you are probably interested in the [Open Funscripter (OFS)](https://github.com/OpenFunscripter/OFS) integration of this tool.
-I create a lua script to integrate the prediction of this tool in OFS.
-More information in [OFS Integration](user-guide/ofs-integration.md).
-For the configuration see [this](user-guide/config.md) Documentation page.

-**NOTE:** The Tool could also use as an standalone application with an build in UI.
+Simple Funscript Editor written in Python with an motion tracking add-on to partially automate the generation of funscripts for static video scenes like vr videos.
+Python Funscript Editor has an simple UI to perform basic operations to generate a funscript.
 Due to the limitations it is not intended for productive use.
+Therefore i create a lua script to integrate the motion tracking funscript generator (MTFG) in [Open Funscripter (OFS)](https://github.com/OpenFunscripter/OFS).
+For the Installation see my detailed step by step [OFS Integration instruction](user-guide/ofs-integration.md).

 ## User-Guide